itsmedeepu/DataStructures/README.md

 Searching Algorithms
 Linear Search
 Binary Search
-Each algorithm has its own Python file in the repository.
-The files are named according to the algorithm they implement.

-To use any of the algorithms, simply import the corresponding function from

-DEEPAK S
-generta in copyable format
-Sure, here's a copyable version of the readme file:

 Sorting and Searching Algorithms
 This repository contains implementation of various sorting and searching algorithms in Python.